-Regarding the determination of industrial accidents related to leukemia and cancer, criteria for the determination of industrial accidents were established concerning compensation for workers in light of the intent of the Industrial Accident Compensation Insurance system.
-Provided that these criteria were satisfied, after discussion in a medical investigation committee, such cases shall be approved as an industrial accident unless non-work-related factors are clear.
-However, determination of an industrial accident regarding leukemia and cancer does not scientifically prove a causal relationship between radiation exposure and health effects.
+Regarding the approval of an occupational diseases related to leukemia and cancer due to engagement in radiation work, the criteria for occupational disease approval were established in light of the intent of the Industrial Accident Compensation Insurance system.
+Provided that these criteria are satisfied, after discussion in a medical examination committee, such cases shall be approved as an occupational disease unless non-work-related factors are evident.
+However, approval of an occupational disease regarding leukemia and cancer does not mean that a causal relationship between radiation exposure and onset of such disease has been scientifically proven.

-Leukemia
+· Leukemia

-A request for approval of a claim for occupational accident/injury was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.
+A request for approval of a claim for occupational disease was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.

-The MHLW held a review meeting attended by medical experts to discuss the matter.
-As a result, in October 2015, the MHLW acknowledged a causal relationship between the radiation exposure and the development of leukemia in this case, and they gave approval for a claim of occupational accident/injury for the first time since the accident at the TEPCO Fukushima Daiichi NPP.
+MHLW held medical examination committee attended by medical experts to discuss the case.
+As a result, in October 2015, MHLW found it appropriate to approve a claim for occupational disease for the first time since the accident at the TEPCO Fukushima Daiichi NPP.

-With respect to leukemia due to radiation exposure, MHLW established criteria for determining occupational accidents and, based on examination by medical experts, judgment on whether they are business-related.
+With respect to leukemia due to radiation exposure, MHLW established criteria for occupational diseases approval and medical experts examine each case to give advice on whether such case shall be approved as an occupational disease.

-- Approval criteria of occupational accidents for leukemia: - Exposure to an equivalent amount of ionizing radiation (5 mSv × years of engagement). - 2) Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure.
+- Criteria for occupational disease approval for occurrence of leukemia: - 1) Exposure to an equivalent amount of ionizing radiation (5 mSv × years of engagement). - Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure.

-In addition, in August 2016, the MHLW approved a second occupational accident/injury based on the above approval criteria by medical experts for a worker who developed leukemia after the accident at the TEPCO Fukushima Daiichi NPP.
-A third such case was approved by MHLW in December 2017.
+In addition, in August 2016, MHLW approved based on the above approval criteria by medical experts the second case of occupational disease of worker who developed leukemia after the accident at the TEPCO Fukushima Daiichi NPP.
+The third case was approved by MHLW in December 2017.
+The fourth case was approved by the MHLW in December 2022 and the fifth case in March 2023.
+In December 2022, Polycythemia vera which is related to leukemia was approved as an occupational disease based on approval criteria for leukemia.